-Since the initial registration audit, Canfor has undergone 2 periodic assessments.
-Both showed that Canfor has continually improved.
+Since the initial registration audit, Canfor has undergone three periodic assessments.
+All three have shown that Canfor has continually improved.
+In the Fall of 2002, Both the ISO 14001 and CSA certification will undergo its first re-registration audit (requirement after 3 years).